Below you’ll find a little more about each of our current governors:-

 Benjamin Rowe (Co-opted Community Governor)

-Ben joined the team in 2023.
+Ben joined the team in 2023 and is the Chair of Governors.
 He has lived in Huddersfield for nearly 20 years after growing up in South London, but then moving north to study Music and Technology at the University of Huddersfield which is where he met his wife.
 He has one child, not yet at school.

 Ben has worked in IT for nearly 3 decades and has held multiple senior roles in different sectors bringing a broad spectrum of technology knowledge with him.